yusufmunircloud/CloudML/ML on AWS/AWS Document Translator/Doc Translator.md

     s3_client.put_object(Body=final_document_array, Bucket='outputtranslateddoc', Key=file_name)
     print("Done")
 ```
+- On this line 1 `outfile="s3://outputtranslateddoc/{}".format(file_name)` change the name of the s3 output bucket to match the name of your's, eg. `s3://myoutputbucket` and leave the rest.
 - I would highly recommend you try reading line by line and understanding what this code does, even if you don't know python.

 ## Deployment